-When prompted for an UP02 replacement setting, enter v to view existing node groups.
-If none of the existing node groups are appropriate for this setting, enter !, which temporarily switches context into the cray_node_groups.settings.groups setting to add or modify a node group.
-The v and ! menu commands are available because this is a "lookup" field.
-For details about how lookup fields work, see the section Advanced: Lookup on page 316 in Configurator Data Types and How to Set Them on page 313.
+When prompted for a replacement setting, enter \mathbf{v} to view existing node groups.
+If none of the existing node groups are appropriate for this setting, enter $\mathbf{!}$, which temporarily switches context into the cray node groups.settings.groups setting to add or modify a node group.

-3. Set the value of the UP02 replacement setting to the node group(s) identified or created in the previous step.
-Repeat the previous step and this step for each UP02 replacement setting in the table.
+3. Set the value of the replacement setting to the node group(s) identified or created in the previous step.

+Repeat the previous step and this step for each replacement setting in the table.

-4.3.3.16 Migrate Node Groups in cray_sdb
+4.3.3.16 Migrate Node Groups in cray sdb

+NOTICE: Skip this procedure if updating from SMW 8.0.UP02 / CLE 6.0.UP02 or a higher release.

-The SMW 8.0.UP02 / CLE 6.0.UP02 version of cray_sdb introduces one new node groups setting, which must be set to the group(s) that contain the CLE SDB nodes (including the SDB failover node, if applicable).
+The current release of cray_sdb introduces one new node groups setting, which must be set to the group(s) that contain the CLE SDB nodes (including the SDB failover node, if applicable).